Everything you need to know about the new Electronic Securities Act (eWpG)

 These two points are clearly defined in the law.
 The holder is the person who is entered as the owner in the electronic securities register, while the beneficiary is the person who holds the right arising from a security.

 Who can be entered as a holder in the electronic securities register depends on whether a collective entry or an individual entry is to be made:

 In the case of a collective entry (electronic counterpart to securities evidenced by individual or collective certificates held in collective custody), a securities clearing and deposit bank (custodian) is the registered holder of electronic securities.
 In this case, therefore, the formal holders are not the same as holders of rights (material beneficiaries), unless the electronic securities are the own holdings of the collective securities depository or custodian bank registered as the holder.
 In order to carry out a collective registration with crypto securities nevertheless, there is the omnibus wallet solution.
 Here, there are several investors behind a token, which in turn are managed by a custodian.
-With the custodian, it is important to have a custodian license.
+With the custodian, it is important that a custodian license is available.